paulburton0/nodegallery/README.md

 * GIF
 * BMP

-Nodegallery will also only include HTML 5-compatible WEBM and MP4 videos.
+Nodegallery will also only include HTML5-compatible WEBM and MP4 videos.
 Your videos must be converted/transcoded to one of these formats in order to view them in nodegallery.

 Files and directories that start with a '.' (period) will not appear in nodegallery.